davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 [diagram]

 Now we're in trouble.
-A proposal needs 4 votes to be accepted; no proposal has 4 votes, and there are no more computers left to vote!
-The algorithm is stick.
-There's no way to make progress.
+A proposal needs 4 votes to be accepted; but the voting is over, and no proposal has 4 votes!
+Seems like we're stuck.

-Uh oh.
-A proposal needs 4 votes to be accepted.
-No proposal has 4 votes.
-And there are no computers left to vote!
-There's no way to make progress.
-The algorithm is stuck.

----

-TODO we could have a little discussion here about how this situation is also very hard to repair correctly, because if you come into a situation where you have 3v3 and one crash, you don't know whether or not the crashed node ever decided on a proposal.
-If it didn't, you're free to repair however you want, but if it did, you really need to uphold the no-decoherence rule, which means making sure whichever proposal the dead node decided on becomes the winner.
-Which for you might look like hours of trawling through logs to find any evidence of a past decision being made.

----
+Can we get the algorithm un-stuck from this point?
+Maybe, but the no-decoherence property makes this very tricky.
+For now, all we know is the state of the network is this:

+[diagram with 3 red, 3 blue, one dead]

+Did the node actually decide red, and tell anybody about this before it went offline?

+[diagram with 3 red, 3 blue, one red in a thought bubble]

+Or blue?

+[diagram with 3 red, 3 blue, one blue instead of red]

+Or maybe it actually hadn't made a decision yet, and it's safe to tiebreak?

+[diagram with 3 red, 3 blue, one blank in a thought bubble]

+If we want to move on without the node that crashed and still uphold the no-decoherence property in all cases, we really need to know whether the crashed node made a decision, and if so what it is.
+But the node is offline; it can't tell us what it already did.
+We're good and stuck now, up until we manage to get the node back up and running from where it left off.

-TODO conclude usually, the loss of a single node can be withstood, but as we see above, not always!
+To conclude, the loss of a single node with this algorithm is usually just fine, but in cases like the above it can be catastrophic, bringing the entire system to a halt.
+So, this algorithm is not fault-tolerant.

+## Intermission